openjs-foundation/cross-project-council/GOVERNANCE.md

 * The text of the PR must be approved by the board.

-If concensus cannot be reached, a pull request may still be landed after a vote by the Voting CPC members to override outstanding objections.
+If consensus cannot be reached, a pull request may still be landed after a vote by the Voting CPC members to override outstanding objections.